 There are twelve stops from the Vancouver Airport to the Waterfront Station, with Waterfront being the last.
 During rush hour, Skytrain travelers will get to their cruise ship faster than those using a taxi or Uber.

 Once you arrive, exit the building, turn right and walk one block to Howe Street.
-Turn right and walk one more block to the waterfront.
+Turn right and it’s a short walk to the city’s cruise terminal.
 Canada Place and the Vancouver cruise terminal will be in front of you.

 If you walk around from one side to the next, you’ll probably see your cruise ship.
-To access the cruise terminal, follow the ramp that slopes down into the parkade.
+To access the Canada Place cruise ship terminal, follow the ramp that slopes down into the parkade.
 Signs clearly mark the directions for cruise passengers.

-The Skytrain’s Canada Line provides an inexpensive option if you can walk a few blocks and manage your luggage.
-Obviously, it doesn’t work if you’re traveling with too many suitcases, you’re mobility challenged, or your plane arrives outside of operating hours.
+The Skytrain’s Canada Line provides an inexpensive option and the best choice if you can walk a few blocks and manage your luggage.
+Obviously, it doesn’t work if you’re mobility challenged, or your plane arrives outside of operating hours.

-Although, if your plane arrives around midnight, I’d suggest staying at a hotel near the airport, and taking the Skytrain to the cruise ship terminal the following morning.
+Although, if your plane arrives around midnight, I’d suggest staying at one of the Richmond hotels near the airport, and taking the Skytrain to the cruise ship terminal the following morning.

 Try A Limousine Service

 If you want to arrive in style, Vancouver offers limousine service.
-Here are a few providing transfers from the airport to the Vancouver cruise port.
+Here are a few private transfer options from the airport to the Vancouver cruise port.
 A limousine service is a great option for a larger travel group.
-Prices are current for spring 2023.
+Prices are current for spring 2024.

 Ritz Limousines (604)937-7480 charges CAD 110+.